Introduction: Strong and Stable Magnetic Levitation

 Step 2: Make the Coil

-You can buy a ready-made electromagnet, but they usually contain an iron core and an iron, to guide the field to where it is needed.
+You can buy a ready-made electromagnet, but they usually contain an iron core to guide the field to where it is needed.
 It gives more force per current, but you have less freedom on where to place the Hall probe.

 I used 45m of 0.4mm diameter 45m of 0.4mm (AWG26) enameled wire.
 It weighs 53 grams and has a resistance of 6.2 Ohms.
 It was recuperated from the correction coil of a CRT TV.